southchen/FE-Knowledge-Valut/Algorithm/Recursion PartII.md

 **After**

-* in order to use tail recursion, the arugments was tweaked
+* in order to use tail recursion, the arguments was tweaked
   * init the function with first two result: r1:1 and r2:1;
   * one parameter was to store the cur number r1;
   * one parameter was to store the previous result r2 (sum of f(n-1) and f(n-2), so no need to do the  fibonacci(n-1) + fibonacci(n - 2) inside the function